amarburg/libblackmagic/README.md

 The build is coordinated with [fips](https://github.com/floooh/fips).

 This library has a number of dependencies.
 Most of them are handled by fips, but both the [Blackmagic Desktop Video and Desktop Video API](https://www.blackmagicdesign.com/developer/product/capture-and-playback) must be downloaded and installed separately.
 The file [cmake/FindBlackmagicSDK.cmake](cmake/FindBlackmagicSDK.cmake) searches for the API ... if needed, the environment variable `BLACKMAGIC_DIR` can be provided as hint.

+To add a hint, the user should export the path of the SDK, e.g. export BLACKMAGIC_DIR=<path_to_lackmagic_DeckLink_SDK_11.3>

 __We are currently building against Blackmagic API version 11.2__